bcswartz/vadacl/README.md

 **Using vadacl in your project**

 To use vadacl, simply download or checkout this repo, then copy the app/vadacl folder into your own project.
+If you're unsure about how to apply certain validations, look at the code in the demos (either here in the repo or in the downloaded code)for guidance.

 **Trying out vadacl**